xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 the path based on the requested SLA and use PCEP or BGP-SRTE to dynamically program the Service End Point with a specific SRTE Policy.

-The Compass Metro Fabric design also use MPLS Performance Management to monitor link delay/jitter/drop (RFC6374) to be able to create a Low Latency topology dynamically.
+The Metro Fabric design also use MPLS Performance Management to monitor link delay/jitter/drop (RFC6374) to be able to create a Low Latency topology dynamically.

-Figure 34 shows a consolidated view of Compass Metro Fabric network from a Data Plane standpoint.
+Figure 34 shows a consolidated view of Metro Fabric network from a Data Plane standpoint.

 ![]({{site.baseurl}}/images/cmf-hld/image35.png)

-_Figure 34: Compass Metro Fabric – Data-Plane_
+_Figure 34: Metro Fabric – Data-Plane_

-# The Compass Metro Fabric Design – Phase 1
+# The Metro Fabric Design – Phase 1

 ## Transport - Phase 1

-This section describes in detail Phase 1 of the Compass Metro Fabric design.
+This section describes in detail Phase 1 of the Metro Fabric design.
 This Phase focuses on transport programmability and BGP-based services adoption.